Grey-faced buzzard: Taxonomy

 The gray-faced buzzard was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the eagles, hawks and relatives in the genus Falco and coined the binomial name Falco indicus.
 Gmelin based his account on the "Javan hawk" that had been described in 1781 by John Latham from a specimen in the Leverian collection that had been obtained in February 1780 at Princes Island off the westernmost cape of Java during Captain Cook's last voyage.
-The gray-faced buzzard in now one of four species placed in the genus Butastur that was introduced in 1843 by the English naturalist Brian Houghton Hodgson.
+The gray-faced buzzard is now one of four species placed in the genus Butastur that was introduced in 1843 by the English naturalist Brian Houghton Hodgson.
 The genus name is a portmanteau of the genus Buteo introduced by Bernard Germain de Lacépède for the buzzards and Astur introduced by Lacépède for the goshawks.
 The specific epithet indicus is Latin for "Indian".
 The gray-faced buzzard has no recognised subspecies.